Echolocation of bats in the Netherlands

 Distribution: throughout the most of the Netherlands.

-Peak frequency often around 20 kHz - usually qCF calls, sometimes alternated with FM-qCF calls - relatively long inter-pulse interval - chip-chop sound
+Peak frequency often around or just below 20 kHz - usually qCF calls, sometimes alternated with FM-qCF calls - relatively long inter-pulse interval - chip-chop sound

 Date of recording: 2024-06-07 Recorded by: Timo Boer Audio file: 912080